 Happy Soup Season everyone!!
 It’s officially that time of the year!
-If you haven’t guessed by now, soup is one of my favourite things to cook, especially in the fall and winter.
-Nothing makes me feel cozier than curling up on the couch in my chunky sweater, a hot bowl of soup, Netflix and of course Mr. Matt.
-This soup is the perfect warming comforting meal on a chilly day as it’s full of nutrients, fibre, super filling and most of all delicious.
+Soup is one of my favourite things to cook, especially in the fall and winter.
+Nothing is cozier than curling up on the couch with a hot bowl of soup, Netflix and Mr. Matt.
+This soup is the perfect warming comforting meal on a chilly day.
+It’s full of nutrients, fibre, is super filling and most of all delicious!

 Let me know in the comments below your favourite soup recipe, I would love to try it out!